Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Stock cover in days

 The number of days the available inventory will last based on the forecast.
+Stock currently on order is not counted.

 Stock cover in weeks

 The number of weeks the available inventory will last based on the forecast.
+Stock currently on order is not counted.

 Stock cover in months

 The number of months the available inventory will last based on the forecast.
+Stock currently on order is not counted.

-Stock Gross
+Stock gross

-Stock gross = regular price * stock
+Stock gross = Regular price × stock

-Stock in Assemblies
+Stock in assemblies

 Learn more about forecasting demand for assemblies and their components in Inventory Planner.

-Stock Retail
+Stock retail

-This will be the retail price of all units in inventory.
+The retail price of all units in inventory.

-Price is the current product retail price as set on your sales platform.
-This is set in your sales platform and cannot be edited in Inventory Planner.
+Price is the current product retail price as set on your sales platform, and stock is the number of units of inventory.

-Stock Retail % (Stock retail percentage of all stock retail)
+Stock retail % (Stock retail percentage of all stock retail)

 Stockouts